RaghaSelenium/hotel-booking/README.md

 ### Running the tests:

- Chrome is the default browser, and the installed
+ Chrome is the default browser

  Note: Currently this project runs only on chrome browser (The chromeDriver inside the project works only for ubuntu 64 bit)